d-saikumar/OptiSheet-Plywood-Cutter/README.md

 # OptiSheet-Plywood-Cutter
-It is a Python-based optimization tool to significantly reduce plywood wastage for a local business
+It is a Python-based optimization tool to significantly reduce plywood wastage for a local business.

 # Plywood Optimization Tool